-The maximum number of developable lots is 404, excluding proposed park and road reserves.
+The maximum number of developable lots is 273, excluding proposed park and road reserves.
 Only one detached house is permitted on each lot.

-Corner Patio lots have been identified as suitable for duplex dwellings as indicated on the Sector plan map.
-A duplex dwelling on a corner Patio lot (or approved as a permissible purpose and developed within the sector), while consisting of two dwelling units within one building, is to be included in this maximum number as one developable lot.
+A number of lots have been identified as suitable for duplex dwellings and townhouse units as indicated on the Sector plan map.
+A duplex dwelling as indicated on the Sector plan map (or approved as a permissible purpose and developed within the sector), while consisting of two dwelling units within one building, is to be included in this maximum number as one developable lot.
+A townhouse unit as indicated on the Sector plan map (or approved as a permissible purpose and developed within the sector), while consisting of more than two dwelling units on one lot, is to be included in this maximum number as one developable lot.